 In their response, management states that the task order's services were not considered complex, the scope was limited, and the dollar value of the procurement was not considered substantial.
 However, we disagree with this assertion as the task order was awarded to support the \$2.6 billion IT infrastructure task order for the Department of Homeland Security's headquarters consolidation.
-In addition, given that only one proposal was received, we maintain that more time was necessary for interested contractors to prepare and submit proposals in response to the solicitation.
+In addition, management states there were no requests for an extension of the closing date, which indicates that sufficient time was allowed for the submission of quotes.
+However, an extension was in fact provided because no proposals were received on the original due date.
+We maintain that more time was necessary for interested contractors to prepare and submit proposals in response to the solicitation.

-Finding 4 - Relying on a poorly developed Independent Government Cost Estimate compromised the price reasonableness determination.
+Finding 3 - Relying on a poorly developed Independent Government Cost Estimate compromised the price reasonableness determination.

 The contracting officer used an inadequate Independent Government Cost Estimate (IGCE) to evaluate pricing, thereby compromising the price reasonableness determination.
-The price analysis is particularly important given that there was no competition.8
+The price analysis is particularly important given that there was no competition.